Platycladus: Uses

 Resistant to drought, it is very often used as an ornamental tree, both in its homeland, where it is associated with long life and vitality, and very widely elsewhere in temperate climates.
 It is suitable for form cuts and year-round opaque hedges, but also forms impressive slender solitary trees.
 Several cultivars have been selected, of which 'Aurea Nana' has gained the Royal Horticultural Society's Award of Garden Merit.

 The wood is used in Buddhist temples both for (lavairos) construction work, and chipped, for incense burning.
 Its twigs and leaves contain 0.12% essential oil containing pinene and probably caryophyllene.
+Its use as a memorial tree dates back to the Zhou dynasty in China, where it was the official memorial tree of princes.